jpatacas/bim2twin/README.md

 # BIM2TWIN

-A project exploring the integration of BIM with other data sources such as GIS, energy data, etc. for the development of urban digital twins.
+A Common Data Environment providing the integration of BIM with other data sources such as GIS, energy data, etc. for the development of urban digital twins.

 Main features:
 - Create projects by user based on location on world map